Hoshaiah/demo-commit/cs-facts.md

 - **2025-07-31:** There are exactly 1024 bytes in a kibibyte (KiB), but 1000 in a kilobyte (kB).
 - **2025-07-31:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
 - **2025-07-31:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
+- **2025-08-01:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.